infinum/android_dbinspector/README.md

 </activity>
 ```

-Now you have a launcher icon for viewing you in-app database which shows only on debug builds.
+Now you have a launcher icon for viewing you in-app database which appears only on debug builds.

+DbView needs **minSdk 14** to run, but it declares *minSdk 7* so you can include it in your project which may support pre-ICS devices.

 ### Note